Tanmayee2/What_would_she_do/README.md

 This project is built with:

+Frontend:
 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS

+Backend:
+- JavaScript
+- Antropic API for AI generation of advice.

 ## How can I edit this code?